DARPA-ASKEM/terarium/specs/Model_from_Equations.md

 4. See new model diagram (should be a valid AMR)

+## [test extracted equations]Test
-5. Select image(s) of equations extracted from a paper
+1. Select image(s) of equations extracted from a paper

 {%- for state in spec.scenarios %}
    * {{ state.name }}: {{state.paper }}
 {%- endfor %}

-6. Send to ‘Recreate model’ operator (image to AMR)
+2. Send to ‘Recreate model’ operator (image to AMR)
-7. See equation image with interpretation in livemath editor to allow curation
+3. See equation image with interpretation in livemath editor to allow curation
-8. Create model
+4. Create model

-4. See new model diagram (should be a valid AMR)
+5. See new model diagram (should be a valid AMR)
-5. compare model diagrams to ensure they are the same
+6. compare model diagrams with manually added equations and ensure they are the same

-## [teardown]
+## [teardown]Teardown
 1. Log any bugs or issues in [Github](https://github.com/DARPA-ASKEM/Terarium/issues)
 2. Remove any projects and resources created during the test
+3. Update test to reflect any new intended behaviour